ChidiNdego/ammp-mqtt-test/README.md

 #### What pros and cons do you see with respect to obtaining readings from an MQTT broker, vs getting them via a REST API?

 MQTT is a lightweight publish/subscribe architecture that is designed for resource-constrained devices and low-bandwidth setups.
 It is used a lot for Internet of Things devices, or other machine-to-machine communication.

 Pros:
-* Designed for resource-constrained devices
+* Designed for resource-constrained devices with small code footprint.
-* Best for low-bandwidth setups
+* Best for setups with varying level of latency - maximizes available bandwidth.
+* Fast and efficient message delivery system.
-*
+* Quick to implement.
+* Works well for one-to-many simulateneous communcation between devices.
+* Major cloud service providers support MQTT.

 Cons:
-* Useful for sending only small portions of data to servers
+* Useful for sending only small portions of data to servers.
-*
+* Authentication is not encrypted by default.
+Unfortunately, SSL/TLS which isn't lightweight must be employed for security.
+* It is often difficult to create a globally scalable MQTT network due to its topic structure.
+As topic tree grows, complexity increases.
+* MQTT may suffer from high latency projects.
+* REST APIs can work with files, objects, and media with actions such as POST, GET, PUT, UPDATE, and DELETE; however, MQTT allows for only publishing and subscribing via a broker with smaller data.

 ### Question 2

 #### How would you run an acquisition function that subscribes to an MQTT broker?
 For example would you trigger it periodically via a scheduler, or would you have it running as some sort of continuous "listener" function?

+The acquisition function in this case is subjective to the existing system.
+If there are certain periods of the day that an MQTT broker is expected to provide feedback, then, a scheduler is preferred.
+This helps reduce operational costs by stopping resources that are not in use and starting resources when needed.
+However, if the MQTT broker is expected to provide feedback at any instance - not a defined period in a day, a continuous listener function would be preferred.

+In this case, I'd run a listener function.

 ### Question 3

 #### What underlying AWS service would you run it on?
 E.g. EC2 vs ECS vs Lambda, etc.

+EC2 Instance.

 ## Task 2: Conceptual Part